PaTara43/robonomics_transaction_by_button_rpi4/README.md

 pio run
 pio run --target upload
 ```
-Connect button to 5v and A2 pins on LattePanda
+Connect button to 5G, GND and A2 pins on LattePanda
 ![LattePanda](https://core-electronics.com.au/media/wysiwyg/tutorials/sam/Pinout-Development-Support.png "LattePanda")

 To avoid voltage bounce and fake button presses use this scheme where "PIN8" is your LattePanda's A2 pins